Introduction

 Plurals

-Plurals expect a variable count that implement Fn() -> N + Clone + 'static where N implement Into<icu_plurals::PluralsOperands> (PluralsOperands).
-Integers and unsigned primitives implements it, along with FixedDecimal.
+Plurals expect a variable count that implements Fn() -> N + Clone + 'static where N implements Into<icu_plurals::PluralsOperands> (PluralsOperands).
+Integers and unsigned primitives implement it, along with FixedDecimal.

 t!(i18n, key_to_plurals, count = count);